m1ch3ll3/multi-bookdown/README.md

 This is a minimal multi-bookdown example.

 The idea of a multi-bookdown template came from my work colleagues.
-After exploring several file structures, I came up with the structure presented in this repository.
+Our aim was to find a way of producing several documents/reports that could share part of their content without having to go through each document and make changes to each one separately.
+After exploring several file structures that could help us achieve this, I came up with the structure presented in this repository.

-One advantage of the multi-bookdown file structure is that multiple bookdown projects can access Rmd/md files stored together in a separate folder outside each bookdown project folder.
+* One advantage of the multi-bookdown file structure is that multiple bookdown projects can access Rmd/md files stored together in a separate folder outside each bookdown project folder.

-Another advantage of this example is that it truly contains the minimal number of files that are required to render a bookdown, so looking into the contents of `bookdown-1` should help getting started with any bookdown project.
+* Another advantage of this example is that it truly contains the minimal number of files that are required to render a bookdown, so looking into the contents of `bookdown-1` should help getting started with any bookdown project.

 ## how to use it